 Calculating tax are manual payroll tasks that are currently being automated.
-There are numerous departments in which human presentiment and problem-solving will remain significant such as interpreting government changes or dealing with exceptions.
+There are numerous departments in which human presentation and problem-solving will remain significant, such as interpreting government changes or dealing with exceptions.
 Artificial Intelligence and robots cannot collaborate with stakeholders; however, payroll professionals with proper knowledge and information of systems can process.
 Professionals will also be required to take charge of monitoring and directing Artificial Intelligence systems.

 The most significant advantage of automation is that it enables the professional’s time to focus on strategic analysis, such as determining employee return on investment, business forecasting, and influencing board-level decisions.
 The extensive reach of RPA technology is widening, and so is the need for data scientists to analyse the patterns and trends hidden in payroll information increases.
 Individuals will also play a vital role in governance and monitoring terms.

 When all payroll data are integrated, it’s much easier to handle.
-Invest in accurate payroll service or software to encounter a more seamless experience.
+Invest in an accurate payroll service or software to encounter a more seamless experience.

-As the world is getting digitalised, the freelance work is on the rise, and many employees expect real-time payments for projects.
-The head of growth at Homebase said that instant payments are widely becoming more popular, as it is an excellent option for hourly workers, and the amount immediately credited after they’ve worked a shift.
+As the world is getting digitalised, freelance work is on the rise, and many employees expect real-time payments for projects.
+The head of growth at Homebase said that instant payments are widely becoming more popular, as it is an excellent option for hourly workers, and the amount is immediately credited after they’ve worked a shift.

 There are several advantages of cloud computing, mostly for small businesses with limited resources.
 Two specific benefits are cost savings and flexibility.

-We can see technology in general, helping company owners save time when running payroll, said Dehar.
-“On Homebase, for example, business owners can get a text when someone missed a clock-out – and employees will also get notified via Homebase Messenger, along with the option to reply with their correct clock-in time.
+We can see technology in general helping company owners save time when running payroll, said Dehar.
+“On Homebase, for example, business owners can get a text when someone missed a clock-out, and employees will also get notified via Homebase Messenger, along with the option to reply with their correct clock-in time.
 Reducing timecard errors is a huge timesaver.”

-Artificial Intelligence can also classify employees to ensure they’re in the correct tax brackets.
+Artificial intelligence can also classify employees to ensure they’re in the correct tax brackets.
 Moreover, if there arise any issues, HR departments can use chatbots to help employees with non-urgent requests.
 If a problem is urgent, those bots will send them along to human administrators, said Frisina.

-Thus, in today’s organisational environment, they hire payroll professionals who are confident about technology, robust and ambitious.
-Payroll management no longer relies on inputting data, as the next generation payroll management will be a more crucial player in the business, as they will be using data to analyse drifts and drive the organisation forward.
+Thus, in today’s organisational environment, they hire payroll professionals who are confident about technology, robust, and ambitious.
+Payroll management no longer relies on inputting data, as the next generation of payroll management will be a more crucial player in the business, as they will be using data to analyse drifts and drive the organisation forward.